The State of the Union: An Explainer

 Individuals learn they are to be the designated survivor a few weeks before, which they are required to keep secret.
 They undergo special training sometime prior to being taken away by secret service agents ahead of the State of the Union address.

-What should I do for the next State of the Union?
+How can I prepare for the next State of the Union?

 Tune in to stay informed on the President’s priorities and proposals for the year ahead.
 You could even make it an event and invite friends over to watch together.
 Afterwards, consider contacting your elected officials to share your thoughts.